 When it comes to trousers, dry clean them no more than once a month, especially if you wear them frequently.
 This approach helps maintain the fabric’s integrity and extends the life of your tailored suits.

-It is essential to continuously care for your bespoke tailored suit to keep the high-quality fabric in its best state.
+It is essential to continuously care for your bespoke suit to keep the fabric in its best state.

 Using the Right Hanger

 Hang your suit on a wide-shoulered padded or wooden hanger to maintain its shape and prevent wrinkles.
-A wooden hanger is particularly beneficial as it helps absorb any damaging moisture that may be trapped in your suit, thereby extending its lifespan.
+A wooden hanger is particularly beneficial as it helps absorb any damaging moisture that may be trapped in your suit.

 Give Your Suit Space